enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 does, and the test suite is trying to compare your last output file against a non-existent file in the gold standard.
 Look carefully at the results of your simulation for this test problem using the provided python file to determine what is happening.
+Or it may simply mean that you specified the wrong gold standard.

 .. _generating_standard: